Police make dozens of arrests at UCLA in tense clashes with Israel-Hamas war protesters

 University President Ann Cudd said Wednesday that about 50 protesters vacated the library after administrators promised not to seek criminal charges, expulsion or other discipline if they left peacefully, but others — including non-students — remained.
 Portland police said Thursday that 15 police vehicles were set on fire overnight; it was not immediately clear if that was related to the protest.

 University of Minnesota officials meanwhile reached agreement with protesters to end an encampment on the Minneapolis campus.
-Interim President Jeff Ettinger said in an email Thursday to the campus community that nearby buildings would reopen at noon and that protesters agreed not to disrupt final exams or commencement ceremonies.
+Interim President Jeff Ettinger said in an email Thursday to the campus community that protesters agreed not to disrupt final exams or commencement ceremonies.
 That followed similar agreements at Northwestern University in suburban Chicago and Brown University in Rhode Island.

+Meanwhile, Florida’s state university chancellor has ordered campus presidents to take whatever steps necessary to prevent disruption of graduation ceremonies, including at large schools such as the University of Florida and Florida State University.

+Protests also sprung up off campuses.
+In Albuquerque on Thursday, about two dozen protesters sat in the middle of a roadway blocking access to a main gate at Kirtland Air Force Base.
+The group waved flags and vowed to “shut everything down” over the ongoing war in Gaza.

 The protests at UCLA appeared to be getting the most attention.
 Iranian state television carried live images of the police action, as did Qatar’s pan-Arab Al Jazeera satellite network.
 Live images of Los Angeles also played across Israeli television networks.

-President Joe Biden on Thursday defended the students' right to peaceful protest but decried the destruction and disorder of recent days.
+President Joe Biden on Thursday defended the students' right to peaceful protest but decried the disorder of recent days.

 Israel has branded the protests antisemitic, while Israel's critics say it uses those allegations to silence opposition.
 Although some protesters have been caught on camera making antisemitic remarks or violent threats, protest organizers — some of whom are Jewish — call it a peaceful movement to defend Palestinian rights and protest the war.